stockAI-py/stockait/paper/paper.md

 ---

 # Summary

-Stock price big data is data that records changes in prices of thousands of stocks over a long period of time, and is time series big data in the financial sector that has important value as a study.
-A study that used machine learning on historical stock data to offer  a  method for technical analysis of pattern-based stock prediction to generate promising prediction[@es2], As a technical analysis of stock price data, active research on technical analysis of stock price big data is being conducted, such as a study [@es3] predicting whether the stock price will rise the next day through the price vector of dates, the use of machine learning techniques in combination with technical analysis indicators is receiving more and more attention[@es1].
-To facilitate this technical analysis, we present the Python integration package "stockAIT" for learning and research. "stockAIT" provides an integrated library that can be performed from one library to machine learning-specific stock time series dataset generation, artificial intelligence modeling and model evaluation, and backtesting.
-Through this, the goal of this study is to increase the usability and convenience of stock price big data research.
+Stock price data is a large-scale representative time series big data that includes price fluctuations spanning several decades for thousands of stocks, not only in the financial sector but also in other fields, making it challenging to find.
+Attempts to discover specific patterns in price fluctuations over the past several decades have continuously persisted, leading to the development of various technical indicators to explain these price movements.
+Recently, there has been growing attention towards using machine learning for artificial intelligence-based learning from big data to identify patterns.
+We offer the Python integrated package 'stockAIT' to make it easier to add these technical indicators and perform machine learning-based predictions. 'stockAIT' provides a unified library that can handle everything from creating machine learning-specific stock time series datasets to artificial intelligence modeling, model evaluation, and backtesting.
+This aims to enhance the convenience and accessibility of stock price data research, catering to financial experts, individuals unfamiliar with programming, and researchers focusing on model development.

 # State of need

+Stock price data is a large-scale representative time series big data that includes price fluctuations spanning several decades for thousands of stocks, not only in the financial sector but also in other fields, making it difficult to find in various sectors.
+Attempts to identify specific patterns in stock price fluctuations over the past several decades have continuously persisted (Elliott Wave Theory[@es4]), and various technical indicators have been developed to explain these price movements (such as MACD[@es5], CCI[@es6], RSI[@es7]) Recently, A study that used machine learning on historical stock data to offer  a  method for technical analysis of pattern-based stock prediction to generate promising prediction [es2], research that combines technical indicators and machine learning in the field of technical analysis of stock price data, such as predicting the next day's stock price increase using price vectors of dates, has been actively attempted and gained attention[@es3].
+However, to conduct such machine learning-based price prediction analysis, it has been necessary to program a series of tasks, including data collection, preprocessing, adding technical indicators, modeling, visualization, and backtesting, or to utilize various separately developed libraries.
+Consequently, individuals lacking expertise in programming, including financial experts and the general public, have found it challenging to experiment with their own ideas for price prediction models. stockAIT addresses these issues and satisfies two specific requirements.

-First, "stockAIT" provides the convenience of research on stock price big data.
-In order to conduct research on stock price data in the traditional way, different libraries are used for each function.
-For example, "Finance Data Reader", "yfinance"[@yj1], etc., are used for data collection, "NumPy" and "Pandas" are used for data preprocessing, and "scikit-learn"[@yj2],  "TensorFlow", "Pytorch",  and the like are used for modeling.
-However, with "stockAIT", data collection, preprocessing, modeling, and backtesting can be used in one package, providing ease of study.
+First, 'stockAIT' provides convenience for research on stock big data.
+In traditional methods of conducting research on stock data, various libraries are typically used for different functions.
+For instance, data collection might involve libraries like 'Finance Data Reader' and 'yfinance'[@yj1], data preprocessing may require 'NumPy' and 'Pandas,' while modeling may involve 'scikit-learn'[@yj2], 'TensorFlow,' 'Pytorch,' and so on.
+However, by using 'stockAIT,' researchers can perform data collection, preprocessing, modeling, and backtesting all within a single package, thereby enhancing the convenience of their research.

- Second, "stockAIT" provides concise code.
-Functions such as stock price data collection, data preprocessing such as adding indicators, scaling, trader definition, and yield simulation can be performed in concise code using the functions of "stockAIT".
-The simplicity of this code makes it easy for people who are not proficient in programming or even financial professionals to conduct research, for maximum efficiency.
+Second, 'stockAIT' offers concise code.
+Functions provided by 'stockAIT' can be used to perform tasks such as stock data collection, adding technical indicators, data preprocessing like scaling, defining trading strategies, and simulating returns using concise code.
+This code's simplicity allows even those not proficient in programming, including financial experts, to conduct research with ease, maximizing efficiency.